fbpx

 Program Overview

-Discover the world-famous Burgundy and Beaujolais wine regions of Provence at the height of the harvest season.
-Cruise round-trip from historic Lyon, France, along the storied Rhône and Saône rivers.
-Dock in the heart of each port and visit the historical Hotel-Dieu in Beaune; the medieval Papal Palace of Avignon; the Roman Amphitheater in Arles; the Roman city of Orange; and the ancient Roman Pont du Gard aqueduct.
-Enjoy an exclusive tour of the Beaujolais wine region’s Château Montmelas, guided by a member of the family, with a specially arranged fortepiano concert and wine tasting.
-Enhance your experience with the Geneva Pre-Program Option.
+Discover the world-famous Burgundy and Beaujolais wine regions of Provence at the height of the harvest season on this 7-night itinerary.
+Cruise from historic Lyon, France, along the storied Rhône and Saône rivers, to Arles.
+Dock in the heart of each port and visit the historical Hôtel-Dieu in Beaune; the medieval Papal Palace of Avignon; the Roman Amphitheater in Arles; the Roman city of Orange; and the ancient Roman Pont du Gard aqueduct.
+Enjoy an exclusive tour of the Beaujolais wine region’s Château de Montmelas, guided by a member of the family, with a specially arranged fortepiano concert and wine tasting.
+Enhance your experience with the Lyon and/or Aix-en-Provence Optional Extensions.

 Program Details